ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/HOWTO Install and Configure a Shibboleth IdP v4.x on CentOS with Apache2 + Jetty9.md

    It has to release persistent NameID into the Subject of the assertion or eduPersonTargetedID, eduPersonAffiliation and the mail attribute only.

-### Appendix B: Configure attribute filter policies for the REFEDS Research and Scholarship and the GEANT Data Protection Code of Conduct Entity Categories
+### Appendix B: Configure attribute filter policies for Entity Categories

-> Follow these steps ONLY when your IdP is accepted into IDEM Production Federation and if the Entity Categories mentioned are enabled for your IdP
+> Follow these steps ONLY when your IdP is accepted into IDEM Production Federation and if it is supports [Entity Categories promoted by IDEM](https://wiki.idem.garr.it/wiki/EntityAttribute-Category):

 1. Download the attribute filter file:
-   * `wget https://registry.idem.garr.it/idem-conf/shibboleth/IDP4/attribute-filter-v4-rs-coco.xml -O /opt/shibboleth-idp/conf/attribute-filter-v4-rs-coco.xml`
+   * `wget https://registry.idem.garr.it/idem-conf/shibboleth/IDP4/attribute-filter-v4-idem-ec.xml -O /opt/shibboleth-idp/conf/attribute-filter-v4-idem-ec.xml`

 2. Modify your `services.xml`:
    * `vim /opt/shibboleth-idp/conf/services.xml`